Holence/MyForum/README.md

 # Django-Intro

-A forum where users can post articles and comments with files, upvote\downvote on articles\comments.
+A forum where users can

+- post articles and comments with files
+- upvote\downvote on articles\comments
+- follow other users

 To-Dos:

 - Encrypted Storage
+- messages
-- Follow
+- informations